 What is spray drying?

 Since the 1940s, spray drying has been a robust and widely used manufacturing process and applications are found in all major industries ranging from industrial chemistry, pharmaceutical, biotechnology to food industry.
-Dry milk powder, instant soups, instant coffee, detergents and dyes are just a few examples of spray dried products on the market.
+Dry milk powder, instant soups, solid dosage form pharmaceuticals, instant coffee, detergents and dyes are just a few examples of spray dried products on the market.